NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 #### Colour Scheme

+I wanted to keep the colour schematic simple, but a bit different compared to my other milestone projects, which all used the colour green heavily.
+This site I went for a grey tone to match the sort of mechanical colouring associated with machines and electronics.
+But I also dotted the site with red, blue, yellow and green (among others) - which can be considered a subtle ode to rainbow coloured electrical wiring.

-I wanted to keep the colour schematic similar to my other projects, which all used the colour green heavily.
-I like the contrast it gives to the lighter elements of the page and in my opinion lends itself to aesthetically pleasing site, and therefore, easier on the eye for the user.
+Over all, I like the contrast the dark grey colour it gives to the lighter elements of the page and in my opinion lends itself to aesthetically pleasing site, and therefore, easier on the eye for the user.

 ### **Wireframes**